hmrc/tamc/CONTRIBUTING.md

 What happens next
 ------------

 Once you have raised pull request for the changes, tamc-frontend owner team will recieve an email.
-The team will review these changes and will advice you further.
+The team will review these changes and will advise you further.
 They will:
 * check for unit test code coverage for the changes.
 * check the overall test coverage for the whole project.
 * review the changes and may ask you for further enhancements.